A nested divide-and-conquer method for tensor Sylvester equations with positive definite hierarchically semiseparable coefficients: Numerical experiments

 The previous experiment provides too few data points to assess the expected cubic complexity.
 In addition, the use of the dense solver does not allow to validate the error analysis that we have performed, and that guarantees that the inexact solving of the subproblems does not destroy the final accuracy.

 To validate the scaling and accuracy of Algorithm~\ref{alg:dac} as $n$ grows, we set the minimal block size to the small value $n_{\min} = 32$, and we measure the timings for problems of size between $n = 64$ and $n = 1024$.
-The results are reported in Figure~\ref{fig:3d-scaling} and confirm the predicted accuracy and cubic scaling.
+The results are reported in Figure~\ref{fig:3d-scaling} and Figure~\ref{fig:running-times3D}; the latter confirm the predicted accuracy and the almost cubic scaling.

 In addition, in the right part of Figure~\ref{fig:3d-scaling} we display the time spent in the various parts of Algorithm~\ref{alg:dac}.
 This highlights that the solution of the update equations dominates the other costs, which is expected in view of the small $n_{\min}$.
 We remark that the latter include the calls to the 2D solver described in Algorithm~\ref{alg:dac2d}.